The waterfall which drew my blood last summer put up one last heroic fight to keep its secrets. It lost.

 I stumbled across this view unintentionally.
 I was following the topo lines with the largest spaces between them, which led me to the hump overlooking the falls.
 I do believe I stood near those trees on that rock across the creek.
 I took a slightly different path back up, this time staying away from the creek and instead going with the visually least-difficult path while maintaining course.
 At the top, there was a thick clump of fir trees between me and the car.
 I took my sunglasses off so I wouldn't scratch them, lowered my head and started plowing through.
 Right at the end, I peeked up to see how much further and took the end of a branch to my eyeball.
 A comprehensive look back at my experience with this place reveals a Three Stooges movie.

 This was the end of a multi-trip near-obsession with this waterfall.
 Time to move on to something else.
-After about 15 minutes looking around the topographic maps and Google Earth, I had a bunch of new places to explore.
+After about 15 minutes looking around the topographic maps and Google Earth, I had a bunch of new places picked out, ready to explore.